These 25 Google Search Tips and Tricks That Will Change the Way You Search.

 5. Search websites for keywords or searching inside a website

 Think of the “site:” function as a Google search that searches only a particular website.
 If you want to see every time Techworm.net mentioned Google, use the search “Google site:techworm.net”.
-You can use the similar technique in Google News also.
+You can use a similar technique in Google News also.

-6. Search news archives going back to the mid-1880s.
+6. Search news archives going back to the mid-1880s

 Google News has an option to search over 100 years’ worth of archived news from newspapers around the world.